 The mirthful laughter experience appears to reduce serum levels of cortisol, dopac, epinephrine, and growth hormone.
 These biochemical changes have implications for the reversal of the neuroendocrine and classical stress hormone response.

-Maybe you aren’t quite ready for laughing, but you probably are able to force a smile, even if you have to fake it.
-There is scientific evidence suggesting that this is a good way to slow down a heart rate made fast by a stress response, again most likely lowering adrenaline, and other stress substances.
+Maybe you aren’t ready to laugh, but you can force a smile, even if you have to fake it.
+Scientific evidence suggests that this is an excellent way to slow down a heart rate made fast by a stress response, most likely lowering adrenaline and other stress substances.

-Reducing stress substance release, enables digestion to function better, which has a beneficial impact upon all areas of metabolic performance.
-I talk about the subject of stress and digestion in more detail in my old article Don’t Eat The Vegetables!.
+Reducing stress substance release enables digestion to function better, which benefits all areas of metabolic performance.
+I talk about stress and digestion in more detail in my old article Don’t Eat The Vegetables!.

-Metabolic improvements can be subtle at first, but after a while it becomes easy to notice the change that takes place in your body and mind, when you put a little smile on your face.
+Metabolic improvements can be subtle at first, but after a while, it becomes easy to notice the change in your body and mind when you put a little smile on your face.

 Grin and bear it: the influence of manipulated facial expression on the stress response; Psychol Sci.
 2012;23(11):1372-8.